prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 The output of displays the integral, which is nice, but what we really want is its numerical value.
-In `SymPy`, this is achieved by rather rudely instructing the method to `doit()`.
+In `SymPy`, this is achieved by abruptly instructing the method to `doit()`.